 - In the project list, select the project that you want to delete and then click Delete delete.

 - In the dialog, type the project ID and then click Shut down to delete the project.

 - In the Cloud Console, go to the VM Instances page.

 - Click the checkbox for the instance you want to delete.

 - Click Delete delete to delete the instance.

 You've now seen how to install MySQL server on Compute Engine.
-To see more complex applications that use MySQL, browse the wide variety of development stacks on GCP Marketplace that use MySQL.
+To see more complex applications that use MySQL, browse the wide variety of development stacks on Cloud Marketplace that use MySQL.

 Another open source solution for MySQL scalability is Vitess, which has served all YouTube database traffic since 2011.
 Vitess is well-suited for applications that run in containers.
 For more information on using Vitess in a containerized environment, see Running Vitess on Kubernetes.